phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 <li>complete</li>
 <li>duration</li>
 </ul>

+If you are creating your iOS application for the first time, make sure to add the "WindowsAzureMobileServices.framework" in your application's Link Binary With Libraries setting.

+In addition, don't forget to add the following reference in the appropriate files or in your applications pch file.

+	#import <WindowsAzureMobileServices/WindowsAzureMobileServices.h>

-When dynamic schema is enabled, Windows Azure Mobile Services automatically generates new columns based on the object in the insert or update request.
+todo: where should this go:  When dynamic schema is enabled, Windows Azure Mobile Services automatically generates new columns based on the object in the insert or update request.
 For more information, see [Dynamic schema](http://go.microsoft.com/fwlink/?LinkId=296271).

-<h2><a name="create-client"></a><span class="short-header">Creating the client</span>How to: Create the Mobile Services client</h2>
+<h2><a name="create-client"></a>How to: Create the Mobile Services client</h2>

 The following code creates the mobile service client object that is used to access your mobile service.

 	MSClient *client = [MSClient clientWithApplicationURLString:@"MobileServiceUrl"
 								 applicationKey:@"AppKey"];

-In the code above, replace `MobileServiceUrl` and `AppKey` with the mobile service URL and application key, in that order.
+In the code above, replace `MobileServiceUrl` and `AppKey` with the mobile service URL and application key of your mobile service.
 Both of these are available on the Windows Azure Management Portal, by selecting your mobile service and then clicking on "Dashboard".

-You can also create your client with an NSURL:
+If desired, you can also create your client using an NSURL object.

 	MSClient *client = [MSClient clientWithApplicationURL:(NSURL *)url
 								 applicationKey:(NSString *)string];

-<h2><a name="querying"></a><span class="short-header">Querying data</span>How to: Query data from a mobile service</h2>
+<h2><a name="tablereference"></a>How to: Create a table reference</h2>

-The first thing you do to query or modify data is to create a [MobileServiceTable](http://go.microsoft.com/fwlink/?LinkId=290689) object.
+The first thing you need is to get a reference to the table you want to query, update, or delete items from.

 	MSTable *table = [client tableWithName:@"ToDoItem"]; // replace "ToDoItem" with the name of your table.

+<h2><a name="querying"></a>How to: Query data from a mobile service</h2>

 Once you have a MSTable object you can then create your query.